easybuilders/easybuild/docs/Implementing-easyblocks.rst

 Testing easyblocks
 ------------------

-Before testing your easyblock implementation by actually building and installation the software package(s) it was implemented for, it is recommended to:
+Before testing your easyblock implementation by actually building and installing the software package(s) it was implemented for, it is recommended to:

 * study the output produced by ``--extended-dry-run``/``-x``